-Bailiff fees: Magistrate Court Fines
+Bailiff Fees: Magistrate Court Fines

-Compliance fee: £75
+Compliance Fee: £75

 Enforcement Fee: £235 (plus 7.5% of the value of the debt over £1,500)

 Sale Stage Fee:£110 (plus 7.5% of the value of the debt over £1,500)

 Enforcement Fee of £235 and ‘vulnerable debtors’

-If a bailiff makes a personal visit (which incurs an enforcement fee of £235) and identifies the debtor as being ‘vulnerable’ Regulation 12 provides that he should give the individual a chance to seek advice prior to removal of goods.
-If he fails to do so the ‘enforcement fee’ of £235 is not recoverable.
+Regulation 12 protects vulnerable debtors who may have been unable in the early stages to seek advice (from the local authority, magistrates court, debt counsellor/debt charity etc) about the debt.
+If a bailiff makes a personal visit (which incurs an enforcement fee of £235) and identifies the debtor as ‘vulnerable’, he should give that person a chance to seek advice before removing goods.
+If he fails to do so, the ‘enforcement fee’ of £235 is not recoverable.

 Commentary from Bailiff Advice Online

 If you have any queries about the bailiff fees being charged (and in particular if the bailiff attempts to charge ‘multiple fees’), you can email a question to Bailiff Advice Online using our online Enquiry Form.
 Alternatively, you can contact our free helpline.
 Please refer to our Contact Page for further details.